How Does It Work?

 What Is A Free Education?

-A free education is one that is entirely directed by the individual.
+A free education is one that is mainly directed by the individual, with the support of their family and their community.
 This means there is no compulsory curriculum, no mandatory lessons, no assignments and no grades.
 All academic work is completely optional and will only be completed when and how the individual chooses.

 When an individual is allowed to direct their own learning, they are able to follow their passions and learn on a deeper level, in a more complete way.
 Without an adult filtering the information, topics are often learned in a much more diverse and broad way.